ENGworks-DEV/ENGyn/README.md

 ## Dependencies
 Dependencies are loaded by configuration - 2019 uses NW 2019 dlls and net 4.7 as framework, 2018 uses NW 2018 and net 4.6.
 TUM dll need to be build in submodule to use it as reference.
+Use git submodule update --init --recursive to update the submodule inside ENGyn repo

 ## Installation
 Build the project and the Build events will copy the dlls to the right folder or copy them yourself to (replace 2019 with the version of Navisworks you have):